Are you looking for information on how to increase wages, provide benefits, or offer direct payments for the early educator workforce?

-HOW TO USE THE TRACKER IN YOUR WORK
+HOW TO USE THE DATABASE IN YOUR WORK

-The research team at CSCCE will collate this information and make it accessible to ECE policymakers and advocates working on issues related to compensation and economic justice for early educators.
 We hope the tracker will be useful across the field by sharing what works, barriers to implementation, and statewide progress on this critical issue.
-Access will be made available through CSCCE’s website, and regular updates will be provided.
+Regular updates will be provided.
 If you haven’t already, please sign up for CSCCE’s mailing list to stay informed.

 - How these compensation efforts are working;